Unstable angina affects the heart and is a medical emergency. An ambulance should be called using 999.

 Angina is a condition in which the blood supplied to heart muscles is restricted due to hardening and narrowing of the arteries connected to the heart and restricting the amount of oxygen.

 An angina attack usually begins with chest pain that may then affect the left arm, neck, jaw or back.
-The attack may begin after physical exertion or stress, but can develop without obvious triggers.
+The attack may begin during or after physical exertion or stress, but can develop without obvious triggers.

 With unstable angina, the symptoms begin rapidly and can last for up to half an hour.